Police hunt for motive as Canada's worst mass shooting death toll rises to 23

 Tweets about this

-Alessandra RT @Reuters: Police hunt for motive as Canada's worst mass shooting death toll rises to 23 https://t.co/Tk7mTcJWbp https://t.co/LNXKOiQqcf 28 minutes ago

-🌴☘️Maureen saysG’day 👋🌧⛈💦 Police hunt for motive as Canada's worst mass shooting death toll rises to 22 including shooter/killer Gabriel Wort… https://t.co/NyCl3fi3ZT 35 minutes ago
+Sara Clara RT @abcnews: Police hunt for motive as Canada's worst mass shooting death toll rises to 22 https://t.co/KMZeHDCh6v 33 seconds ago

-Pacific Sanctum✨ They always do this.
-Idiots .
-Canada massacre simply shows what is well known : once you have guns everyone gets se… https://t.co/LAoMqfsvHj 43 minutes ago

-Sara Clara RT @abcnews: Police hunt for motive as Canada's worst mass shooting death toll rises to 22 https://t.co/KMZeHDCh6v 52 minutes ago
+Reza Joomun RT @Reuters: Police hunt for motive as Canada's worst mass shooting death toll rises to 23 https://t.co/Tk7mTcJWbp https://t.co/LNXKOiQqcf 3 minutes ago